-I started writing since first grade.
+I started writing in the first grade.
 My Chinese teacher asked us to write diaries every day.
-Sometimes I wrote about what happened in school or at home, sometimes I wrote a novel that I imagined.
+Sometimes I wrote about what happened in school or at home.
+Sometimes I wrote a novel that I imagined.

-Writing is the best way to express feelings.
-I enjoyed it so much that I even wanted to become a writer when I grew up.
+Writing is the best way to express my feelings.
+I enjoy it so much that I even wanted to become a writer when I grow up.

-In the fifth grade, I became an editor in chief of our class magazine.
-A lot of work, but fun.
+In the fifth grade, I became the editor-in-chief of our class magazine.
+It was a lot of work, but fun.

 Writing is an important way to record our childhood.
 I am sure we will enjoy reading it in 10 years.

+Note: What was your novel about?
+What were your responsibilities as editor-in-chief?
+Do you still want to become a writer when you grow up (you are not yet an adult).

 I would like to change one thing about myself

 If there’s one thing I would like to change about myself, that’s time management.

-For example, when I played Tik Tok, time flies by.
-I felt that I only played for 5 minutes, 30 minutes went by.
-When I read novels, time seemed to freeze.
+For example, when I play Tik Tok, time flies by.
+When I feel I’ve only played for 5 minutes, actually 30 minutes has gone by.
+When I read novels, time seems to freeze.

-Perhaps I should consider using alarms to help track time.
+Perhaps I should consider using alarms to help keep track of the time.

+Note: “When I play TikToc, time flies by.”
+That’s ironic!
+Also, this entry could be little bit longer.

-W6A – Lesson 3, Journal 3-4, Draft 1
+W6A, Lesson 3, Journal 3-4, Draft 1

 Zack Chen